 In the US, federal financial aid options are usually available to obtain your degree in a timely manner.
 It may be financially lucrative to budget for your degree by working as you study, but that choice could extend your timeline.

-Some universities offer special degree programs, like accelerated bachelor's or dual degree.
-An accelerated bachelor's allows you to earn your degree in less than four years but requires intensive coursework.
+Some universities offer special degree programs, like accelerated bachelor's or dual degrees.
+An accelerated bachelor's degree allows you to earn your degree in less than four years but requires intensive coursework.
 A dual degree, on the other hand, makes it possible to earn a bachelor’s and master’s degree in less time than it would take to earn each one individually.

 Many high schools offer Advanced Placement (AP) courses for students who want to get ahead in their college education.
 These courses may apply toward college credit and can shorten the number of years it takes to complete a bachelor’s degree.